Omar Sívori

-Enrique Omar Sívori ([enˈrike oˈmaɾ ˈsiβoɾi], [ˈɔːmar ˈsiːvori]; 2 October 1935 – 17 February 2005) was an Italian-Argentine football player and manager who played as a forward.
+Enrique Omar Sívori ([enˈrike oˈmaɾ ˈsiβoɾi], [ˈɔːmar ˈsiːvori]; 2 October 1935 – 17 February 2005) was an Argentine-Italian football player and manager who played as a forward.
 At club level, he is known for his successful time with Italian side Juventus during the late 1950s and early 1960s, where he won three Serie A titles among other trophies; he also played for River Plate in Argentina and Napoli in Italy.

-He made his international debut for Argentina, winning the 1957 South American Championship.
-Later in his career, he represented Italy and took part in some of the 1962 World Cup.
+He made his international debut for Argentina, winning the South American Championship in 1957.
+Later in his career, he represented Italy and took part in the 1962 World Cup.
 After his retirement as player, he coached several teams in Argentina.

-Regarded as one of the greatest players of his generation and as one of the greatest football players of all time, Sívori was known for his outstanding skill, speed, goalscoring ability, technique, creativity, and his footballing talent was widely acclaimed.
-He won the South American Championship Best Player award in 1957, and the coveted European Footballer of the Year award in 1961.
-Sivori scored 432 goals in his career, including friendlies.
+Sívori is considered as one of the best players of his generation and also one of the greatest players of all time, he was known for his skill, speed, goalscoring, technique, creativity, and his footballing talent was widely acclaimed.
+He won the South American Championship Best Player award in 1957, and the coveted Ballon D'Or award in 1961.
+He scored 432 goals in his career, including friendlies.